 The following unaudited pro forma financial information gives effect to (i) the purchase of the Businesses by Holdings and the Company, (ii) the transfer of certain other assets and liabilities to the Company by Lockheed Martin, (iii) the Financing, (iv) the initial capitalization of the Company and (v) the "push down" of Holdings' basis of its investment in the Company.
 The unaudited pro forma condensed consolidated statement of operations assumes the transactions occurred as of January 1, 1996.
-The unaudited pro forma condensed consolidated balance sheet assumes the transactions occurred as of March 31, 1997.
-The pro forma financial information is based on the historical combined financial statements of the Lockheed Martin Predecessor Businesses for the three months ended March 31, 1997 and the year ended December 31, 1996 (which include the results of the Loral Acquired Businesses for the nine months ended December 31, 1996) and the Loral Acquired Businesses for the three months ended March 31, 1996 using the purchase method of accounting and the assumptions and adjustments in the accompanying notes to the unaudited pro forma condensed consolidated financial statements.
+The pro forma financial information is based on the historical consolidated (combined) financial statements of the Company for the six months ended June 30, 1997 (which include the historical combined financial statements of the Lockheed Martin Predecessor Businesses for the three months ended March 31, 1997), and the year ended December 31, 1996 (which include the results of the Loral Acquired Businesses for the nine months ended December 31, 1996), and the Loral Acquired Businesses for the three months ended March 31, 1996 using the purchase method of accounting and the assumptions and adjustments in the accompanying notes to the unaudited pro forma condensed consolidated (combined) financial statements.

 The pro forma adjustments are based upon preliminary estimates.
-Actual adjustments will be based on appraisals and other analyses of fair values and adjustment of the final purchase price.
+Actual adjustments will be based on final appraisals and other analyses of fair values and adjustment of the final purchase price.
+Changes between preliminary and financial allocations for the valuation of contracts in process inventories, pension liabilities, fixed assets and deferred taxes could be material.
 The pro forma statement of operations does not reflect any costs savings that management believes would have resulted had the transactions occurred on January 1, 1996.
-The pro forma financial information should be read in conjunction with the audited combined financial statements and notes of the respective entities.
+The pro forma financial information should be read in conjunction with the unaudited interim condensed consolidated (combined) financial statements of the Company as of June 30, 1997 and for the six month period ended June 30, 1997 and the audited combined financial statements as of December 31, 1996, and for the year ended December 31, 1996 of the Businesses.
 The pro forma data may not be indicative of the results that actually would have occurred had the transactions been in effect on the dates indicated or results that may be obtained in the future.